AdamJSc/delivery-slot-checker/README.md

 It has been written to make this check at approximately 10-minute intervals by default, in order to prevent unnecessary spikes in traffic to the Asda site.

-Also, for each postcode this process will only be performed each day until at least one available delivery slot has been retrieved for the first time.
-Once an SMS has been sent to all recipients, this task is bypassed for the rest of the current day, and will resume again after midnight.
+Also, for each postcode this process will be performed each day until at least one available delivery slot has been retrieved for the first time.
+Once an SMS has been sent to all recipients, this task is bypassed for a set duration of time (default is 2 hours), and will resume again after this point.

 The interval setting can be changed in the code prior to execution.